argherna/pike/README.md

 Logging is based on JDK logging and output to the console by default.
 Press `^C` to stop the server.

-Arguments & options are needed to run the server.
-The arguments and options are similar to `ldapsearch`:
+Arguments & options can be supplied on the command line to run the server:

 ```
-Usage: Server [OPTIONS] [port]
+Usage: Pike [OPTIONS] [port]

 Serves pages of LDAP entries.

 Arguments:

-  port             port the server will listen on (default is 8080)
+  port             port the server will listen on (default is 8085)

 Options:

-  -b <searchbase>  base for searches
-  -D <bindDn>      bind DN
   -h, --help       Show this help and exit
-  -H <url>         LDAP URL
-  -w <password>    Bind password
-  -W               Prompt for password
-  -Z               Use StartTLS
 ```

+When the server is started, it will look for any last used connection and then use it starting you off on the search page.
+If none is found, you will be directed to the page with all server connections listed where you can pick one to use.
+If there are no saved connections, you'll be directed to a New Connection page that will let you enter connection settings for you to save, then use.
 ## Viewing Records

-URLs can be entered in the browser as follows:

-    http://localhost:[port]/dir/record/rdn;[RDN]?filter=[url-encoded filter]&attr=[attribute-name]&scope=[search scope]

-The URL uses [matrix parameters](https://www.w3.org/DesignIssues/MatrixURIs.html) to specify the RDN.
-An example path would be something like `/dir/record/rdn;ou=Users;cn=developers`.

 If `filter` isn't specified, the default is `(objectClass=*)`.

-If `attr` isn't specified, all attributes are returned.
-The `attr` parameter can be specified multiple times, for example: `attr=cn&attr=objectClass&attr=mail`.

-If `scope` isn't specified or if `scope` isn't a valid value, a subtree search is performed.
+If `scope` isn't specified or if `scope` isn't a valid value, a `subtree` search is performed.
 Valid values of scope are `subtree`, `object`, and `onelevel`.

 ## Philosophy

 This server is being built entirely with the JDK, without external dependencies.
-This limits what can be done quickly in terms of developer productivity, but increases user productivity in that building and running the software (which is the main goal) is shorter.
+This limits what can be done quickly in terms of developer productivity, but increases user productivity in that building and running the software is faster (which is the main goal).

 ## Roadmap

 Desired features:

-* Ability to connect to different LDAP servers from 1 running instance
-* Remember certain information entered on the command line so the user doesn't have to enter it all the time
-* Configuration page to manage (locally) some connection information
+* Add authentication type and referral handling to server configuration.
+* Save searches associated with an LDAP server.
+* Add import/export of saved settings and searches.
+* Add SASL binds for server authentication.

 ## Etymology